-If you’re one of the many people that don’t really look forward to the long commute to your workplace, or dressing up for work every Monday to Friday, then you just might be able to convince your boss to give you a few free days from the office as long as you can deliver.
+If you’re one of the many people that don’t really look forward to the long commute to your workplace or dressing up for work every Monday to Friday, then you just might be able to convince your boss to give you a few free days from the office as long as you can deliver.
 Remote working continues to be one of the many changes taking place in the work environment due to the advancements in work tracking software, and the growing bulk of work that only requires a reliable internet connection to get done.

-Now, in most cases, a workplace probably wants to have the work they do kept private, and out of reach of any ordinary individual in fear that they might outsmart them in competition.
+Now, in most cases, a workplace probably wants to have the work they do keep private, and out of reach of any ordinary individual in fear that they might outsmart them in competition.
 As a result, they have a strong preference for having their workers check in to a physical location, and conducting their work from there.

-These are normally skilled individuals who handle everything from marketing, accounting, job performance and customer service by themselves, meaning they normally have a lot to carry out to keep their individual businesses running.
+These are normally skilled individuals who handle everything from marketing, accounting, job performance, and customer service by themselves, meaning they normally have a lot to carry out to keep their individual businesses running.

 Why Remote Workers Need A VPN Service

-For both of these cases there tends to be a large amount of both work and communication that needs to be done in privacy, security, and in some cases, anonymity.
+For both of these cases, there tends to be a large amount of both work and communication that needs to be done in privacy, security, and in some cases, anonymity.
 This is where a VPN service comes in.

 You wouldn’t want to be on the other end of the computer if a hacker happens to intercept your online banking passwords just as you happen to be checking your account for funds, or when you’re just about to send over some important work documents to your boss.
 Subscribing to a credible VPN service provider will help you avoid all of this.

-- Unlimited Bandwidth
+- Unlimited VPN connections

 Best VPNs For Remote Workers & Freelancers

-ExpressVPN is well known for having a stellar customer service, where everyone you get to talk to is knowledgeable and has the right skills to help you out.
-Their impressive server network is sure to have you connected all through, and top grade VPN protocols such as OpenVPN and Lightway.
+ExpressVPN is well known for having stellar customer service, where everyone you get to talk to is knowledgeable and has the right skills to help you out.
+Their impressive server network is sure to have you connected all through, and top-grade VPN protocols such as OpenVPN and Lightway.